apiel/zicBox/NOTE.md

 - TODO update system

+- TODO rethink way to save, can we reduce the number of time we write file...
+- TODO see if we can make OS read only and data on separate partition to reduce chance of corruption

 - TODO drone engine

 - TODO in menu could use knob or a button to navigate between multiple options...